-Click on the links below to read reviews of the mile credit cards and airline credit cards we have chosen as the best of 2012.
-We travel over 100,000 miles a year and have chosen these mile credit cards based on mile earning power and the value of the underlying programs.
-These cards screen well following the basic principles we explain in our How to Choose a Mile Credit Card post and are backed by valuable programs.
-If you are a more advanced user you can also see what cards the top frequent flyer bloggers choose.
+Click on the links below to read reviews of the mile credit cards we have chosen as the best of 2014.
+We travel over 100,000 miles a year and have chosen these cards based on both mile earning power and the value of the underlying programs.
+These cards screen well following the basic principles we explain in our how to choose a mile credit card post and are backed by valuable programs.
+If you are a more advanced user you can also see what cards the top frequent flyer bloggers prefer.

-We also recommend entering your personal spending habits in our Travel Credit Card Calculator wizard to see which cards rank high for you, as mix of dining/travel/gas other spend can make a big difference in a mile credit card’s value.
+We also recommend entering your personal spending habits into our MileCards.com card finder tool to see which cards rank high for you, as mix of dining/travel/gas other spend can make a big difference in a mile credit card’s value.